Verner Panton (1926-1998) was renowned for the flair and élan

 furniture show in Zurich, Switzerland.
 In 1963 this outstanding decorator fabric

 received the International Design Award in the United States.

-lilac and blue circles and squares.
-The large circles measure in 5 3/8" in
+of white and black circles and squares.
+The large circles measure in 5

-circles are 1 1/8" in diameter.
-The dimensions of the squares measure 6 5/8" H
+small circles are 1 1/8" in diameter.
+The dimensions of the squares measure 6

 wall hangings, seat cushions, pillows, lampshades, slipcovers and table covers

 are just a few of the items that can be made to show off the shapes and colors

 Abrasion: Over 42,000 double rubs